 - Pupil Activity Special Revenue Fund.
 Used to record financial transactions related to school-sponsored pupil intrascholastic and interscholastic athletic and other related activities.
 These activities are supported in whole or in part by revenue from pupils, gate receipts and other fund-raising activities.
 When activities of student organizations are reported as a special revenue fund, revenues and expenditures must be recorded at the level of detail identified in bold print.
-If such activities are reported as an agency fund, fund 74 is to be used to record transactions.
-Fund 74 allows reporting at a different level of detail; see fund 74 description.
-Appendix C, "Pupil Activity," shows by example the different levels of detail required for pupil activity recording in fund 23 and in fund 74.
+If such activities are reported as an agency/custodial fund, fund 74 is to be used to record transactions; see fund 74 description.
+Appendix C, "Pupil Activity," provides information of the two different types of funds that may be used for these activities.
 Appendix C also includes statutory references related to reporting fees.
 Use fund 23 if general fund subsidies are likely.
 General Fund subsidies are not allowed for fund 74. - Full-Day Kindergarten Mill Levy Override Fund.
 The revenues from a tax levied pursuant to Section 22-54-108.5 C.R.S. for the purpose of paying excess full-day kindergarten program costs shall be deposited in the full-day kindergarten fund of the district.
 The revenues from a tax levied pursuant to Section 22-54-108.5 C.R.S. to meet to capital construction needs associated with a district's full-day kindergarten program shall be credited to the capital construction account in the district's full-day kindergarten fund.
 Any moneys remaining in the fund at the end of any fiscal year shall remain in the fund and shall be used to reduce the levy for excess full-day kindergarten program costs in future years - Transportation Fund.
 Used to account for revenues from a tax levied or fee imposed for the purpose of paying excess transportation costs pursuant to the provisions of Sections 22 40 102(1.7)(a) or 22-32-113(5)(a), C.R.S., respectively.
 Section 22-45-103(1)(f), C.R.S., requires a district to use this fund when such a tax is levied or such a fee is imposed.
 When use of this fund is required, transportation categorical program revenues received from the state pursuant to Article 51 of Title 22, C.R.S., also shall be recorded in this fund.